 According to Merriam Webster, a preposition is “a word or group of words that combines with a noun or pronoun to form a phrase that usually acts as an adverb, adjective, or noun”.
 You have probably heard explanations like this one many times.
 But you might still be a bit unsure what a preposition is and why you should not ignore these confusing words or mix them up when writing in English.

-Here, we explain once more which functions prepositions have in a sentence and what common mistakes you should avoid to make sure your English writing is correct and clear.
+Here, we explain once more which functions prepositions have in a sentence and what common mistakes you should avoid to ensure your English writing is correct and clear.
 We also made a list for you with common expressions that you can choose from or compare your draft to when proofreading the different sections of your research paper.

 What are prepositions anyway?

 Preposition words used in between other words and phrases tell you where someone or something is in relation to someone or something else, what someone is doing to something or someone else, or how things or people are connected.
 Imagine using only nouns and pronouns to make a sentence and leaving all prepositions out just because they are confusing and you don’t want to pick the wrong ones.
 You might end up telling your friend something like this:

 If your friend were now to look for the book because they need it to get an assignment done, they would have no idea where to find it.
 Why?
 Because you did not specify the relationships between the different elements of your sentence.
 Did you put the book on the table?
 That is very likely, but you could also have put it under the table, next to the table, behind the table, or inside the table, if it does have a drawer, for example.